Academic Advice FAQ

 - Follow through, based on your advisor's advice

-How do I make an appointment to see the Senior Academic Advisor?
+How do I make an appointment to see the academic advisor?

-Scheduling an appointment by email is preferred, but you are welcome to drop by during regular office hours.
+Scheduling an appointment through the Navigate-student app is preferred, but you are welcome to drop by during regular office hours.
 Your questions can be answered right away if the advisor is available.
 Contact Renée Shute by email at email@example.com or call 864-7454 or drop by the Arts and Administration Building A-4077.

 Important sites to guide you: